Skip to main content

 There are two steps to link clothes to an avatar using VRCFury:

-1. Link the armature, and
+1. Linking the armature, and

-2. Link the blendshapes (optional)
+2. Linking the blendshapes (optional)

 A. Linking the Armature